Last Updated: July 17, 2020

 If accepted, KnowBe4 will return the fully executed DPA to Customer.
-This DPA will not become effective until: (i) the DPA is fully executed and returned to Customer; and 2) the parties have entered into an Agreement for KnowBe4’s products and services.
+This DPA (including any attachments) will not become effective until: (i) the DPA is fully executed and returned to Customer; and 2) the parties have entered into an Agreement for KnowBe4’s products and services.

 HOW THIS DPA APPLIES:

 This DPA shall only apply to Customer’s Personal Data that is subject to the General Data Protection Regulation (the “GDPR”), in addition to any supplemental data protection laws enacted by EEA States.